natephysics/hfcnn/README.rst

             100343888387473.pkl <- timestamp of data
         data_table.pkl <- name defined in configs/config.yaml

-The processed data is generated when running the proprocessing actions.
+The processed data is generated when running the preprocessing actions.

 Configuration: